Environment and sustainability

 The 2007-13 EU funding period supported low carbon projects across many programmes.
 REV Active, a Breckland Council-led project which received £1.25m from the European Regional Development Fund, provided advice to businesses on how to reduce their carbon emissions, and drive down business overheads.
 It gave grants of up to £1,500 to enable businesses to carry out some of the recommendations.
-For example, Norton’s Dairy in Frettenham received a grant towards the £15,000 cost of installing new cheese making equipment which reduced their water and energy consumption.
+For example, Norton's Dairy in Frettenham received a grant towards the which reduced their water and energy consumption.

 STEP was a sustainable tourism project involving four partners from Belgium, the Netherlands, and the Broads Authority in the UK.
 Supported by the Interreg 2 Seas programme, STEP implemented a number of initiatives to promote sustainable transport and leisure within the natural landscapes managed by the partner organisations.

 Funds to consider